Photo by bennymarty / Adobe Stock Photo

 Whether you’re in the mood for tacos or fine dining, you’re bound to run into something on these streets that’ll fill your aching belly.
-This list of LA’s best munchie spots was compiled with the help of Dominique Crisp, chef and oyster director at L&E Oyster Co. in Silver Lake, and Ren Ostry, director of Trashfish, a Los Angeles-based company offering a seafood dinner box with recipes from local chefs.
+Here’s a list of the best places to eat in LA after you’ve had your weed dose.

 The name says it all.
 There are two types of tacos available, fish ($1.50) and shrimp ($2.00) and you really can’t go wrong with either.
 Best Fish Taco is low-key BYOB, so you can bring something to drink if you’re chill about it.

 We’re a fan of Little Fatty’s “bold street food,” which includes staples like egg rolls and scallion pancakes alongside squid ink xiao long bao and duck pizza.
 There’s even a late-night menu for people who are staying out on the Westside, so don’t fret: you can get your deep-fried Hainan chicken until midnight.

 Few things in life are as satisfying as childhood favorites.
 That’s why chef Art Smith is bringing us some of the all-time best recipes in his restaurant Art’s Table.
 We love this dish because it has a little bit of everything – cheese, pickles, and meat.
 A perfect snack to have any time of the day!